neerubhai/geohash_heatmapper/README.md

 Geohash Mapper Module
 =====================

-The contents of this project can be used to create heatmaps of geohash polygons as a GeoJSON collection file.
-Heatmaps represent count of input GeoJSON point files that fall within a geohash polygon's extents.
+This project can be used to create a heatmap of geohash polygons as a GeoJSON collection file.
+Input GeoJSON point files that fall within a geohash polygon's extents are used to create these heatmaps.
-Point files with a datestamp are supported and can be used to filter the heatmap count aggregation by providing a date range.
+Input Points with a datestamp are supported and can be used to filter the heatmap count aggregation by providing a date range.

 ---------------